jalalah/389Rfall18/week/3/writeup/README.md

 These are phrases that would be easy for you to remember, but they're written in a way that's difficult for people to think up of.
 They're also phrases that wouldn't be on a basic password list like rockyou.txt (which is the list I used to hack into your system).

-For more insentive on choosing a stronger password, take a look at a [hacker's](http://www.alphr.com/features/371158/top-ten-password-cracking-techniques) perspective when it comes to cracking passwords.
-Being well informed of what a potential threat will try on you will help you create a password that doesn't match a criteria of an easy breach.
+For more incentive on choosing a stronger password, take a look at a [hacker's](http://www.alphr.com/features/371158/top-ten-password-cracking-techniques) perspective when it comes to cracking passwords.
+Being well informed of what a a hacker's tactics are will help you defend yourself better.

+Some final notes:
+1. Don't use the same password across different accounts
+2. Write your passwords down on *paper* (as opposed to keeping it in a document on your laptop or in notes on your phone)
+3. Don't share your passwords with anyone!
+And if you *do* have to share your password with someone, for whatever reason, don't share it through the internet! (e.g. an email or text)

+### Social Media Safety

+We have social media accounts so people can see things we post.
+But you have to be mindful about what you put out there and the potential danger people can do with your information.
+Don't make yourself an easy target!

 ### Wrap Up

 I was able to get as far as I did into your website because of an open port, a weak password, and the personal information (plane ticket) you posted on your instagram (have fun in San Francisco this winter:) ).
 Even if I got into the port, if you had a really strong password I wouldn't have been able to get any further.
 If I did so happen to still crack your password, if you hadn't posted your plane ticket online, I wouldn't have been able to know exactly which .txt file pertained to your flight.

-We have social media accounts so people can see things we post.
-But you have to be mindful about what you put out there and the potential danger people can do with your information.
-Don't make yourself an easy target!
+If you have any further questions about something I've listed here, or any other inquiries pertaining to security, please reach out to me again!

+All the best,
+Jalalah